Medications have the potential to harm senior health

 4. Drugs having a stronger effect than intended

 Older bodies process medications differently than younger bodies.
-Sometimes that makes a drug have a stronger effect than expected.
+Because of that, sometimes a drug will have a stronger effect than expected.

 5. Difficulty scheduling and taking medications